Introducing bank accounts and digital money

 introducing bank accounts digital money introducing bank accounts digital money introducing bank accounts digital money introducing bank accounts digital money

-This lesson contains content from a lesson that was previously titled Banking and budgeting basics.
+This lesson contains content from a lesson that was previously titled Banking and budgeting basics, you can find more information here on the updates.

 The Introducing bank accounts and digital money lesson focuses on the concept of keeping money in a bank account and the vocabulary associated with this.
 Pupils will also be asked to consider what they already know about cashless transactions and discuss how these are used in relation to bank accounts and spending money.